Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * **Byzantine Fault Tolerance** - Convex meets the strongest possible threshold for security under the model of Byzantine threats.
 Consensus formation is guaranteed (and stable) as long as at least 2/3 of the effective voting power of the network follows the protocol.
 * **Fully Decentralised** - The network operates under a trustless Peer-to-Peer model: Anyone can operate a Peer in the network, anyone can submit a transaction for execution, and transactions cannot be censored (subject to the usual security assumptions).

-But Convex is more than just a faster Blockchain - it is a platform for building digital economic systems.
+But Convex is not simply a faster Blockchain - it is a platform for building digital economic systems.
 As such, it combines a number of capabilities that together enable construction of new classes of applications.

 Three capabilities are particularly important: